 Mount Kazbek is a dormant volcano and one of the major mountains of the Caucasus.
 Located on the border with Russia.
 It’s the most prominent geographic feature of the area, with an altitude of 5047 meters.
 Mount Kazbek is perfectly visible from the town of Stepantsminda and from the Holy Trinity Church.
 This is a very impressive mountain standing high above everything else and creating an astonishing landscape.
 Together with the Gergeti Church, Mount Kazbek is a photographers’ wet dream…

 Rooms Hotel Kazbegi is easily the best accommodation in Stepantsminda and our luxury hotel suggestion to you.
 The view from the hotel is incredible, probably one of the best you’ll ever have.
 The hotel includes an indoor pool, sauna, massages, and fitness center.
-The rooms are modern, have WIFI and flat screen TV.
-This an all around great hotel, but it’s perfect for a couple romantic getaway.
+The rooms are modern, have WIFI and a flat-screen TV.
+This an all-around great hotel, but it’s perfect for a couple’s romantic getaway.

 If you want more budget accommodation there are plenty of options in Stepantsminda at good prices.
 Our suggestion to you is Maiko Guest House which features good rooms with private bathrooms at a fantastic price.
 Some of the rooms even have mountain views.
 It’s one of the best value for money in Kazbegi.

 Travel Attractions In The Georgian Military Road